Economy of Himachal Pradesh

 The era of economic planning started in Himachal Pradesh in 1948.
 The first five-year plan allocated about Rs.
 52.7 million to Himachal.
 More than 50% of this expenditure was spent on transport facilities since it was felt that without proper it, the process of planning and development couldn't be carried out.

 The community development programme which was launched in 1952 in Himachal, in certain selected areas was later extended to the entire rural Himachal.
 In Mandi and Kangra, package programmes were undertaken in collaboration with the West Germany to popularising modern techniques of cultivation among the farmers.
 Suitable agricultural machinery and animal husbandry were introduced in these areas.
 Well equipped soil testing laboratories, dairy farms and agricultural workshops were set up at various centres, besides an Agriculture University at Palampur.

 Himachal is one of those states in India which was rapidly transformed from the most backward part of the country to one of the most advanced states.
 At present Himachal ranks fourth in respect of per capita income among the states of the Indian Union.

-Economic history

-In tracing the economic history of Himachal Pradesh, influential political figures have played pivotal roles in shaping the trajectory of the state's development.
-During the post-independence era in the 1950s to 1970s, Yashwant Singh Parmar emerged as a key figure, serving as the first Chief Minister.
-Parmar's leadership was marked by significant initiatives such as implementing land reforms and modernizing agriculture.
-In the subsequent decades, particularly during the 1980s and 1990s, Virbhadra Singh, a prominent political figure, contributed significantly to the state's focus on tourism and the harnessing of hydroelectric power.

-As the 21st century unfolded, the landscape of Himachal Pradesh's economy underwent further transformations.
-Political leadership, exemplified by figures like Prem Kumar Dhumal, emphasized the diversification of the economy into information technology and service sectors, with cities like Shimla and Dharamshala emerging as IT hubs.
-In more recent times, Jai Ram Thakur has been a central figure, serving as Chief Minister and contributing to the state's industrial growth.
-His tenure has seen efforts to establish Special Economic Zones, fostering industries such as pharmaceuticals, textiles, and food processing.